 T-Shirt Weight for Different Use Cases

+I choose my shirts based on need.
+My activewear shirts are featherlight t-shirts because they breathe well.
 When I’m working outside or layering for downtime, I pull out heavyweight t- shirts.

 In my store, I often go with medium-weight t-shirts for print-on-demand shirts.
 They suit most customers.
+I always ask myself: where will this shirt be worn?
+That makes all the difference.

 Weighing T-Shirts for Shipping Estimates

 I’ve packed thousands of shirts, so I know how much does a shirt weigh for shipping affects profit.
 A small tee weighs about 5 oz.
+Add packaging weight, and I budget for 6.5–7 oz.
+When orders grow, so do shipping totals.

 For the USA, shipping rates for t-shirts vary.
 I use USPS First-Class for orders under 13 oz.
 That’s two medium shirts.
+More than that, I upgrade to Priority Mail.
+That’s why I learned early on how to estimate shirt shipping cost.

 How to Weigh a T-Shirt Accurately